digitaldanny/secure-the-flag/README.md

 Open two terminals

-First terminal enter the client folder and run npm start.
+First terminal enter the client/stf folder and run npm start.
 Second terminal go into server folder and run node server.js

 Add /signup to url to go to signup route and create an account.